quickwit-oss/quickwit/README.md

 </h4>
 <br/>

-Quickwit is the next-gen search & analytics engine built for application logs, system logs, access logs, user events logs, audit trail.
+Quickwit is the next-gen search & analytics engine built for application logs, system logs, access logs, user events logs, and audit trails.
 It is a highly reliable & cost-efficient alternative to Elasticsearch.

 ❗**Disclaimer: you are reading the README of Quickwit 0.3 version that will be shipped by the end of April 2022.**